Flies are one of the most annoying things about summer and spring, but it’s even more aggravating when you have to deal with flies near your dog.

 You can find bug sprays for dogs in many pet stores.
 Just be sure to check the ingredients before you buy anything because some organic products may still contain chemicals that could harm your dog.

-8. Biting Midges
+8. Biting Midge

-Biting midges typically feed at dawn and dusk, when the weather’s more relaxed and more comfortable for the fly.
+Biting midges typically feed at dawn and dusk, when the weather’s more relaxed and comfortable for the fly.

 A bite from a biting midge doesn’t usually cause pain or itching for humans or animals.